 The KC Employee Health Center Fiscal Year 2024-25 Requested Budget represents an increase in expenditures of \$15,564 when compared with the Fiscal Year 2023-24 Adopted Budget.
-This budget is fully financed by a draw down from the Health Self-Insurance Internal Service Fund (ISF), which is an increase of \$15,564 (2%) when compared to Fiscal Year 2023-24 Adopted Budget in Health Self-Insurance ISF contributions.
+This budget is fully financed by a draw down from the Health Self-Insurance Internal Service Fund (ISF), which is an increase of 2% when compared to Fiscal Year 2023-24 Adopted Budget.
+This is due to an increase in fees outlined in the contract for the Employee Health Center.